nstanger/nix/README.md

 brew remove --force $(brew list --cask) --ignore-dependencies brew remove --force $(brew list --formula) --ignore-dependencies
 ```

+Theoretically you should be able to migrate the existing installation by setting `nix-homebrew.autoMigrate = true`, but it may or may not work.

+Existing apps in `/Applications` may need to be manually removed to avoid clashes.

 ## Update flake to latest stable